How to File a Complaint

 You may download, complete, and submit the complaint/intake form.

-File all complaints of discrimination and harassment in writing with the special assistant for equity concerns by e-mail to Camille Hamlin Allen or by U.S. mail addressed to Camille Hamlin Allen, special assistant for equity concerns, Service Building, Room 201, 173 W. Lorain St., Oberlin, OH 44074, (440) 775-8555.br>
+File all complaints of discrimination and harassment in writing with the special assistant for equity concerns by e-mail to Meredith Raimondo or by U.S. mail addressed to Office of Equity Concerns, Service Building, Room 201, 173 W. Lorain St., Oberlin, OH 44074, (440) 775-8555.

 You also may file complaints alleging discrimination or harassment based on disability, race, color, religion, creed, national origin, age, military or veteran status, and family relationship to an employee of Oberlin College directly with the appropriate administrator designated to address such complaints, and the special assistant for equity concerns shall coordinate recordkeeping regarding such complaints.